Have you ever said something to your child that you immediately regretted? Me too.

 - ‘I Don’t Love You/You Were A Mistake.’

 - Conclusion – Kids Never Forget!

 Why Is It Important That Parents Consider The Words We Communicate To Our Kids?

 Have you ever got someone’s back up just by talking?

 Do you ever wonder why people respond negatively to either what you say or how you say it?

 Are those people sometimes your children?

 It’s vital in your child’s life that their mistakes or learning curves are met with empathy and understanding.
-You need to allow for room for thought, and emotional digestion if you are to see your child grow and become resilient the world around them.
+You need to allow for room for thought and emotional digestion if you are to see your child grow and become resilient to the world around them.

-They need to remember how you felt about them in a positive and supportive way if they are to believe in themselves.
+They need to remember how you felt about them positively and supportive if they are to believe in themselves.

 15 Things A Parent Should Never Say To Their Child